Do you think partying is a waste of time? Not only are you wasting hours in clubs, lounges and bars, you’re spending a ton of cash on alcohol, right?

 Always follow up

-You want to make sure the other party has a clear head, sees the value in what you can provide, and more importantly wants to work with you.
-If they see all of that, you’ll get a deal.
+You want to make sure the other party has a clear head, sees the value in what you can provide, and, more importantly, wants to work with you.
+If your counterpart sees all of that, you’ll get a deal.

 I typically try to follow up within 24 hours of hanging out with my friends.
 And the follow up is a text message that goes like this:

-Hey John, it was great hanging with you last night.
-Lets meetup for coffee this week.
+Hey John, it was great hanging out with you last night.
+Let’s meet up for coffee this week.
 Let me know what works for you.

-Make sure in the text message you aren’t asking if they want to meetup, instead tell them.
-If you ask, there is a higher chance that they’ll say “no”.
+Make sure you aren’t asking if he or she wants to meet up.
+Instead tell them.
+If you ask, there is a higher chance that your new contact will say “no”.